canadalearningcode/tlc-workshop-for-educators/README.md

 			- Video Tutorial Here (https://youtu.be/o_lV16MlcW4)
 				- Follow along the lesson (http://teacherslearningcode.com/en/lessons/wildlife-soundscapes) and have teachers try out extensions and modifications!
 	- Cover concepts like:
 		- Logic and reasoning (like events, loops, conditionals)
 		- Online vs desktop tool (both free!)
  		- There are no wrong way of doing things; “real” developers will solve the same problem in multiple different ways

 ### SHOW & TELL + DISCUSSION [45 minutes]
 - ½ walk around; other ½ share what they did with them
 	- Repeat for other half
 - Discuss challenges encountered
-	- What challenges do you think your students will have
+	- What challenges do you think your students may have
 	- Explore vs structure
 	- Encourage individual learning styles
-	- What do you anticipate kids would have trouble with?
 - Debugging Activity
 	- Give a few minutes for teachers to try and debug 1-2 projects